mshmsh5000/northstar/documentation/endpoints/users.md

 ```

 ## Delete a User
 Destroy a user resource.
 The `user_id` property of the user to delete must be provided in the URL path, and refers to the user's Northstar ID.
-This endpoint requires an API key with `admin` scope.
+This requires either the `admin` scope, or "admin" or "staff" role with the appropriate scope.

 ```
 DELETE /v1/users/:user_id